20 Things Everyone Should Know About Eggs

 Those curly, white strings that bunch up at the edges of egg yolks are called chalazae.
 They're actually twisted membranes that join the yolk to the end of the shell.
 Not only are these fibers completely edible, their presence is actually a good sign: The more prominent the chalazae, the fresher the egg, according to IncredibleEgg.org.

 Salmonella can be found on the outside of an eggshell because eggs are laid through the same passageway as feces is excreted.
-To minimize risk of salmonella, the USDA requires all American eggs to be washed (and often times sanitized) at the processing plant.
+To minimize the risk of salmonella, the USDA requires all American eggs to be washed (and often times sanitized) at the processing plant.
 Because this washing step removes the natural lining that protects an egg from infection called a "bloom," we have to then refrigerate our eggs to keep our eggs chilled to minimize bacterial infection.
 That's why eggs are not on our list of surprising foods you don't have to keep in the fridge.